idowuemmao/Cricket_Report/README.md

 1. Clone this repository.
 2. Open the **.pbix** file in Power BI Desktop.
 3. Refresh the queries if you’d like to re-scrape or update the data source.
+[Data Source](https://stats.espncricinfo.com/ci/engine/stats/index.html)
 4. Explore the pages and interact with the visuals!

 ---